 Each day and every experience is completely unique and unpredictable!
 The beauty of these waters is that no two tours are the same, and we’re seeing different wildlife each and every tour.
 Check out below to see the common types of wildlife that can be spotted on the tour, and be sure to see what we’ve seen on the water by checking out our whale report!

-The San Juan Islands has one of the largest concentrations of harbor porpoise anywhere on the west coast.
+The San Juan Islands have one of the largest concentrations of harbor porpoise anywhere on the west coast.
 They travel in groups and are often found feeding in current lines.
 They surface and disappear quickly.
 Porpoise are more blunt and stocky than their sleek dolphin cousins.
-Harbor porpoise are constantly fishing, they have been recorded consuming 500 small baitfish in an hour, up to 3,000 in a day.
-They need to consume up to 10% of their body weight (up to 200lbs) each day!
+Harbor porpoise are constantly fishing, they have been recorded consuming 500 small baitfish in an hour, up to 3,000 in a day!

 Harbor seals are year-round residents in the Salish Sea.
 They often pop their little heads up out of the water as we cruise through the waterways.
 During low tide we see them hauled out in groups along the rocky shoreline.
 Harbor seals are quite agile in the water, but unfortunately appear very clumsy on land.
 Sometimes we encounter a harbor seal enjoying its lunch at the surface.
 They hunt a variety of prey, but they occasionally become prey themselves.
 Harbor seals are a favorite food of transient killer whales.